-A solvency ratio is only one of the various metrics stakeholders use to measure a company’s financial health and how it may continue to operate in the future.
+A solvency ratio is a metric stakeholders use to determine a company’s financial health by measuring its cash flow capability in covering long-term debt.
 Conversely, a liquidity ratio focuses on how quickly a company can turn its assets into cash.
 This includes inventory, investments, and accounts receivable.

 There are various solvency ratios you can use.
 Some of them are more technical and tailored toward auditors.
 Others are valuable tools for business owners, accountants, and investors.
 There are five main solvency ratios used, including:

 - Debt ratio